bowo-prasetyo/forkbuild/docs/Architecture.md

 BrickPalette.js use the Vue 3 Composition API (setup(), ref, onMounted/onBeforeUnmount) per CodingConventions.md — earlier views used
 Options-API-flavored lifecycle hooks (mounted()/beforeUnmount() directly), which still worked but wasn't strictly the stated convention.

+ForkTree (ui/components/ForkTree.js) is a recursive component that renders a Publication's descendant lineage from parentDocumentId links.
+Consumed by Author View; could be reused anywhere a fork graph is needed.

 storage/